Hartford Symphony Orchestra: 1980s

 The Hartford Symphony continued to bring in the finest guest soloists from around the world, including Andre Watts, piano; Richard Stoltzman, clarinet; Jean-Pierre Rampal, flute; Itzhak Perlman, violin; Emmanuel Ax, piano; and Tony Bennett.
 Throughout the eighties, the Symphony would expand and create original new concert series, starting these first couple of years with a Beethoven Festival, “Symphony on Ice,” and “Spring, con Amore.”

 After leading the HSO for 20 years, Music Director Arthur Winograd announced that this would be his final season.
-After a year of stunning performances of works by De Falla, Bartók, Shostakovich, and Berlioz, and incredible guest artists including cellist Mstislav Rostropovich, Winograd handed off his baton.
+After a year of stunning performances of works by De Falla, Bartók, Shostakovich, and Berlioz, and guest artists including cellist Mstislav Rostropovich, Winograd handed off his baton.
 As a search committee combed the country for the new conductor, the 1985 season continued on with a series of guest conductors, including Michael Lankester, an exciting British conductor who was associate conductor of the Pittsburgh Symphony.
 Lankester thoroughly impressed the Symphony and the public; the next year he was appointed as the new music director of the HSO.

 Lankester brought in a new wave of interesting guest artists and adventurous programming, including pianist Horatio Guttierez and 13-year-old violinist Midori, as well as performances of works by Britten, Ives, Rorem, and Harbison.
 This season was bigger than ever, with Classical and Pops! programs, a new “Discovery” and “Music to Go” series, and community concerts at local high schools.
 In order to accommodate all these new concerts, the musicians ratified a new contract allowing for 21 full-time “core” musicians who were paid a salary instead of per service.
 Lankester set a new programming standard, pairing modern, avant-garde music by composers like Martinu, Walton, and Kolb with more traditional works, including Verdi’s Requiem.
 Ticket sales were outstanding, and the Symphony continued to grow.

 Although the Symphony’s audiences were thrilled with the increase in concerts, the musicians were being pushed to play more than they ever had before.
 Many of the “core” musicians had experienced performance injuries, and there were ambiguities with pay rates between orchestra members.
 All performances came to a grinding halt during an 11-week impasse; at the end of the year the HSO finally negotiated new contracts where the work schedule became much more reasonable.
 The Hartford Symphony opened its doors once again on January 18, 1989.
 After that, it seemed that Hartford’s thirst for classical music could not be quenched.
 This year the Symphony started five new series: “Classical Conversations,” “Symphonikids” in-school concerts, Family concerts, a completely sold out series in local churches called “Music in a Gothic Space,” and a brand new set of summer concerts.